a45hif/developer-docs/docs/btcli.md

 **Commands**:

-- `hyperparameters`: Shows a list of the hyperparameters for...
+- `hyperparameters`: Shows a list of the hyperparameters for the specified subnet.
-- `list`: List all subnets and their detailed...
+- `list`: List all subnets and their detailed information.
-- `burn-cost`: Shows the required amount of TAO to be...
+- `burn-cost`: Shows the required amount of TAO to be recycled for creating a new subnet, i.e., cost of registering a new subnet.
 - `create`: Registers a new subnet on the network.
-- `pow-register`: Register a neuron (a subnet validator or a...
+- `pow-register`: Register a neuron (a subnet validator or a subnet miner) using Proof of Work (POW).
-- `register`: Register a neuron (a subnet validator or a...
+- `register`: Register a neuron (a subnet validator or a subnet miner) in the specified subnet by recycling some TAO.
 - `metagraph`: Displays detailed information about a...
-- `show`: Displays detailed information about a...
+- `show`: Displays detailed information about a subnet including participants and their state.
-- `price`: Shows the historical price of a subnet for...
+- `price`: Shows the historical price of a subnet for the past 24 hours.
-- `burn_cost`: Shows the required amount of TAO to be...
-- `pow_register`: Register a neuron (a subnet validator or a...
+- `check-start`: Checks if a subnet's emission schedule can be started.
+- `set-identity`: Get the identity information for a subnet.
+- `get-identity`: Set or update the identity information for a subnet.

 ### `btcli subnets hyperparameters`